Captain James Foley

 Assistant Operations Chief, Battle Color Detachment Narrator, and Soprano

 Section Head.
-MSgt Martinez assumed his current duties as Assistant Drum Major
+MGySgt Martinez assumed duties as Assistant Drum Major

 Green Belt Instructor Program in January 2002, SNCOA Sergeant's Course 1-04,

 SNCOA Career Course 1-06, and SNCOA Advanced Course 1-09.
-MSgt Martinez is also
+MGySgt Martinez is also

 finishing his Bachelor of Science degree in Economics at Strayer University in

-MSgt Martinez's personal decorations include the Navy and
+MGySgt Martinez's personal decorations include the Meritorious Service Medal, Navy and

 Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, and